Modulation of Neuronal Firing Modes by Electric Fields in a Thermosensitive FitzHugh-Nagumo Model: Numerical simulations

-\quad In this section, the dynamic behaviors of isolated system of thermosensitive fitzhugh-Nagumo neuron under the electrical field are studied.
-Numerical simulation are performed by using the forth Runge Kutta integration method with time step of 0.01. and the number of iteration of $1\times {10^6}$.To characterize the dynamic of single neuron, The coefficient of variation of the interspikes interval (ISI) is computed from the following expression:
+\quad In this section, the dynamic behaviors of isolated systems of thermosensitive FitzHugh-Nagumo neurons under the electrical field are studied.
+Numerical simulations were performed using the fourth-order Runge-Kutta method to solve nonlinear differential equations with a time step of 0.01; ensuring high precision in capturing the temporal evolution of membrane potential, ion current, and electric field.
+To analyze the dynamic of the system, we used the coefficient of variation $(CV)$ of the interspikes interval (ISI) to quantify the regularity of neuronal firing.
+It is computed from the following expression: